DeLorean widow sues for ‘Back to the Future’ payments

 - Seattle 2.0 doesn't exist, but ‘flyover country’ offers hidden city gems | Jon Talton

-The Texas company is named DeLorean Motor Company but isn’t affiliated with the one DeLorean started.
+The Texas company isn’t affiliated with the one DeLorean started.

-Sally DeLorean settled a lawsuit in 2015 allowing it to use the DeLorean name, but she says contractual rights to benefit from the use in the film weren’t transferred.
+Sally DeLorean, who lives in New Jersey, settled a lawsuit in 2015 allowing the company to use the DeLorean name and trademarks.
+That agreement didn’t transfer contractual rights to the company, the current lawsuit contends.

-Attorneys didn’t immediately return messages.
+Attorneys didn’t return messages on Wednesday.

+John Z. DeLorean was an automotive innovator who began his career at General Motors Co. and is credited by some with creating America’s first “muscle” car, the Pontiac GTO, in the mid-1960s.
+He left GM in the early 1970s to launch his own company that eventually produced the DMC 12.

+Only about 9,000 of the cars were produced before the company went bankrupt in the early 1980s, but the car’s look and cult following helped land it a role in the “Back to the Future” series.
+The car was chosen because it would plausibly look like a spacecraft to people in the 1950s flashback scenes, according to the Internet Movie Database.